-Choppy, delayed, and/or garbled audio are some examples of QoS (Quality of Service
+Choppy, delayed, and/or garbled audio are some examples of call quality

 related issues.
 Almost always, the root cause of these issues stem from either or a combination of severe latency

 , or packet loss